SR-MEiTY/Speaker_Recognition_Terminal/README.md

 **A. Enrollement:**

   1. For enrolment, unique speaker ID and pre-recorded audio files in .wav format are necessary.
-     The sample excel sheet with unique speaker ID and corresponding .wav file path are given.
-The .wav files are stored in 'enrolment' folder.
+     The sample csv file named 'ids.csv' with unique speaker ID and corresponding .wav file path are given in 'enrolment' folder.
+The
+     .wav files are stored in 'enrolment' folder.

   3. Open the enrolment.py in any editor and provide unique speaker ID and corresponding .wav file path